 What Is Lean Inventory Management?

-Lean inventory management is a variation of lean management first applied to the manufacturing industry.
-It was developed to reduce inventory waste and costs by striking a balance between having too much or not enough stocktake.
+Lean inventory management is a variation of lean in inventory management practices adopted by the manufacturing industry.
+It was developed to reduce inventory waste and supply chain costs by striking a balance between having too much or not enough stocktake.

 With lean inventory management comes lean practices for your staff.
 Lean practices hinge on these five principles: